westonkl/InterviewPrep/README.md

 ## System Design preparation:

-This section is more of a high level view of some important things to know about database design and software design.
+> :building_construction: This section is more of a high level view of some important things to know about database design and software design.
 You may get a more in depth system design focused interview where you are asked to design a product or fix/improve one.
 [Here is a useful repo for a system design interview](https://github.com/donnemartin/system-design-primer)

 ![system design overview](https://camo.githubusercontent.com/e45e39c36eebcc4c66e1aecd4e4145112d8e88e3/687474703a2f2f692e696d6775722e636f6d2f6a6a3341354e382e706e67)